ioudas/dobroucky.com/README.md

 ### Deploying DACPAC
 1. In MSMT: right click on target database, select tasks->Upgrade Data-Tier Application and select the dacpac in this folder

-> If database is too big to fit the free-tier Azure's 32MB limit, clear big tables and truncate database and recreate dacpac
+> If database is too big to fit the free-tier Azure's 32MB limit, clear big tables and shrink database and recreate dacpac